 Reality: Legal experts need to learn enough to ask the right questions and use the right resources.
 You don’t have to go it alone!

 With the ABA Model Rule of Professional Conduct 1.1 which stipulates (among other things) that lawyers must maintain technical competence and the proliferation of state level mandates for similar competency, it is easy to think, “Oh crap, maybe I do need to learn to code.”
 While that certainly is a great route for certain practitioners in certain practice areas, it is most certainly not the mandate for all.
-I like to compare this mandate more to a traditional skill set an attorney is used to honing, namely issue spotting.
+You can compare this mandate more to a traditional skill set an attorney is used to honing, namely issue-spotting.
 Lawyers must learn enough about the evolving digital dataverse and legal technology to understand when a technical problem arises, to ask pertinent questions and to bring in external experts when appropriate.
 Going it alone is most certainly not a part of the mandate!
 Think of it like in an antitrust matter: even the biggest HSR Second Request rainmaker would not try to build out complex financial modeling without an economist, so why would any other legal expert try to go it alone in the area of technology?